sardariuss/godwin/README.md

 ## Roadmap:

 ### V0.1
-- 4 pools of questions: new, to vote, to categorize, *closed*
+- questions can pass into 3 selection stages: created, selected, archived
 - users can ask new questions
 - users can upvote/downvote new questions
 - users can vote on open questions
 - admin is able to assign one category for each side (agree/disagree)
 - user profiles get updated after question categorization
-- question status (NEW/OPEN/CATEGORIZED/CLOSED) gets updated according to the rules
+- question status gets updated according to the rules
 - suport change of parameters as admin:
   - number of questions that are open daily
   - duration question open